SelfMagician/Magic/index.md

 -   CreationSphere.
 -   TransformationSphere.

-Application method:
+Application methods:

+-   Entry applies to 9 holes.
+-   Can use Magic not mentioned here.
 -   Magic can be applied to Self and Non-Self in Self.
 -   Magic can be applied to thing.
--   Thinking point and applying.
+-   Thinking Magic will apply.
 -   Shield dimensions can be of choice.
--   A thing becomes Self thing when looked with eyes by Self with the intent of ownership, and the originally looked Self should give consent for replacement of ownership to another Self.
+-   A thing becomes Self thing when looked by Self with the intent of ownership, and the originally looked Self should give consent for replacement of ownership to another Self.
--   Entry applies to 9 hole.
--   Non-Self on Self should not crush Self.
+-   Non-Self on Self should be beyond Self dimensions.

-Note:

--   Dead Self is included where Non-Self is mentioned.

-Instruction:

--   Can use magics not mentioned here.
+Instructions:

 -   Wife, Girlfriend, Darling, My Little Bitch is whom you have physical sex.
--   Can increase or decrease Body energy.
+-   Can increase or decrease Body Energy.
--   Think infinite energy when awake.
+-   Think Infinite Energy when awake.
--   Think low energy if you want to sleep without any dream.
+-   Think low Energy if you want to sleep without any dream.
 -   Can modify Hologram items.
--   Can modify taste of choice, of an edible.
+-   Can modify taste and smell, of an edible.
--   Can modify smell of choice, of an inhalation.
+-   Can modify smell and taste, of an inhalation.
--   Can modify room temperature in celsius.
+-   Can modify room temperature in celsius or fahrenheit.
--   Can modify body temperature in celsius.
+-   Can modify body temperature in celsius or fahrenheit.
 -   Can modify nail growth rate in time.
 -   Can modify hair growth rate in time and modify color.
 -   Can modify hair growth in unnecessary places.